 For a ring width of 8mm or wider you may need to choose a slightly larger finger size (perhaps a 1/4 US size or a 1/2 a British or Australian size larger).
 Most finger size measurements are made on quite narrow sizing rings, so when you have your finger size measured by a jeweler you should let them know the width of the ring that you are interested in, so that they can factor in the width of your ring when determining the best finger size for you.

-The metals that can be used to make men's wedding rings include gold, titanium, platinum and silver.
+The metals that can be used to make modern men's wedding bands include gold, titanium, platinum and silver.
 The information below will help you choose the metal to use for your wedding ring.

 Gold is the most popular choice for men's wedding rings.